matt-goldman/matt-goldman.github.io/_posts/2024-03-10-platinum-hammer.md

 > How many projects have you used this on?

 This simple but powerful sentence packs quite a punch.
 There are several possible outcomes.
 The first is that they may in fact reveal that they've successfully used the tool, technique, or product in question on successful projects.
 In which case, great!
 It's proven.
 Or they may say "well, none, but...".
-And it this point it's up to them to convince you (or the product owner) that their recommendation is correct.
+And at this point it's up to them to convince you (or the product owner) that their recommendation is correct.
 The product owner may ask for alternative, proven, recommendations.
 On the other hand, if they're succesful, the team gets the opportunity to try the new toy.
 But either way, it's now with full disclosure, and the risk is out in the open for the team or product owner to accept.

 ## Fostering mindful decision making